SAP-samples/multi-cloud-html5-apps-samples/managed-html5-runtime-fiori-mta/readme.md

 This is an example of an HTML5 app that is managed by SAP Cloud Platform.
 The app is deployed to the HTML5 Application Repository and uses the Authentication & Authorization service (XSUAA service) and the destination service.

-The web app that is contained in the `uimodule.zip` needs to define the following properties in the `manifest.json` file.
+The web app that is contained in the `uimodule.zip` defines the following properties in the `manifest.json` file.
 Otherwise, the correspoding values in the `mta.yaml` descriptor need to be updated as well.

 ```JSON
 {